SharePoint Framework enterprise guidance

-The SharePoint Framework (or SPFx) is a new development model for SharePoint user interface extensibility.
-It is used by 1st and 3rd parties, complementing already existing user interface models such as the SharePoint Add-in model.
-The SharePoint Framework allows for a structured and supported approach to enrich and extend the user interface of SharePoint, using client side frameworks with initial support for client side Web Parts.
-Based on modern web technology standards, it offers a unique set of features to make SharePoint customizations more broader available for developers and enterprises, but at the same time aligns with previous models and patterns in SharePoint.
-In this document, we will provide administrators with the background, benefits, and knowledge they need to successfully manage SharePoint Framework-based components within their SharePoint environments.
+The SharePoint Framework (SPFx) is a new development model for SharePoint user interface extensibility.
+It's used by first and third parties, complementing existing customization, and extensibility options such as the SharePoint add-in model.
+The SharePoint Framework allows for a structured and supported approach to enrich and extend the user interface of SharePoint by using client-side frameworks.
+Based on modern web standards, it offers a unique set of features to make SharePoint customizations broadly available for developers and enterprises, but at the same time aligns with previous models and patterns in SharePoint.
+On this page, we provide administrators with the background, benefits, and knowledge they need to successfully manage SharePoint Framework-based components within their SharePoint environments.

 Current status of SharePoint Framework

 SharePoint developers, new and seasoned, all have something to gain from the SharePoint Framework.
-While the current release is focused on the user interface extensibility story it allows the developer to, in a safe and structured way, extend the user interface capabilities of SharePoint using, initially, client side Web Parts.
-These Web Parts are executed client side and can work with data in SharePoint, in Office 365 via the Microsoft Graph or even using your own custom Web APIs using standard OAuth and REST methods.
+It allows the developer to, in a safe and structured way, extend the user interface capabilities of SharePoint by using client-side components.
+These components are executed client-side and can work with data in SharePoint, in Microsoft 365 via the Microsoft Graph, or even by using your own custom web APIs that use standard OAuth and REST methods.

-For developers that have never built SharePoint solutions previously, but are familiar with modern web technologies, the threshold is not that high, and many developers have already moved to the client side of development, or a combination of it.
-Client side development can provide a better, more dynamic and more responsive experience for users and even an easier experience for developers.
-Thanks to the freedom of code editor, the use of well-known and popular open source frameworks and technologies, many developers that might not even at all has worked within the Microsoft eco system can easily get up to speed on building SharePoint extensions.
+For developers that have never built SharePoint solutions previously, but are familiar with modern web technologies, there isn't a significant learning curve.
+Many developers have already moved to client-side development, or a combination of it.
+Client-side development can provide a better, more dynamic, and more responsive experience for users and even an easier experience for developers.
+Thanks to the freedom of the code editor, the use of well-known and popular open-source frameworks and technologies, many developers that might not have worked within the Microsoft ecosystem can easily get up to speed on building SharePoint extensions.

-The SharePoint Framework is a new model, additive to already existing methods, but focused on leveraging more value to user interface customizations such as client side Web Parts.
-This framework is designed to work in conjunction with already existing working models and but also to make it easier to create new user interface customizations in a more supported and sustainable way.
+The SharePoint Framework is a new model, an addition to already existing methods, but focused on leveraging more value to user interface customizations such as client-side web parts.
+This framework is designed to work in conjunction with already existing working models and makes it easier to create new user interface customizations in a more supported and sustainable way.

-The SharePoint Framework solutions does not, at the time of writing, have a store where you can download and install solutions, due to the security aspect mentioned above.
-On the other hand in many scenarios using the users context is a wanted scenario - where SharePoint Framework could be used instead.
+The SharePoint Framework solutions don't, at the time of writing, have a store where you can download and install solutions, because of the security aspect mentioned earlier.
+In many scenarios, using the user's context is a wanted scenario where SharePoint Framework could be used instead.

 Control of scripting capabilities in SharePoint Online

-Because of the need for very specific and targeted tools provided via Visual Studio, SharePoint Development was typically solely done via Visual Studio on a Windows machine with an instance of SharePoint installed and running, which severely limited the hardware and user preferences, and increased development costs.
-The SharePoint Framework, on the other hand, uses various common open source web tools available for a number of different platforms, like MacOS and Linux, to allow for more flexibility in development.
+Because of the need for specific and targeted tools provided via Visual Studio, SharePoint development was done via Visual Studio on a Windows-based development environment with a locally installed and configured instance of SharePoint.
+This limited the hardware and user preferences and increased development costs.
+The SharePoint Framework, on the other hand, uses various common open-source web tools available for many different platforms, like macOS and Linux, to allow for more flexibility in development.

 Developing and building solutions